zack-bitcoin/amoveo-c-miner/README.md

 sh clean.sh
 ```

-[This install script works for ubuntu linux](build.sh).
+[The build.sh install script works for ubuntu linux](build.sh).
 If you are using a different system, you will have to make some simple changes.

 By writing a miner for Amoveo in C, it becomes easier to write miners for the GPU and FPGAs.
 This simple C miner is a template for making miners in other languages.